lukateg/strength-age/README.md

 -- add permisions so user can access only its own content (change param userId to createdBy) -- add share button for test result and implement share link logic -- add modals on all needed actions
+-- add next progress
--- add additional info prompt when generating the test -- handle case when LLM is not working
--- add test preview page that would be oppened when test is generated or before retrying test that has basic info and a start (positive) button
+-- add additional info prompt when generating the test -- add test preview page that would be oppened when test is generated or before retrying test that has basic info and a start (positive) button
+-- handle case when LLM is not working
 -- add settings page
 -- Add analytics
 -- add payments